 Worshiping and Connecting Online

-Over these next weeks or months, we are using Zoom as a way to meet virtually not just for worship, but for small groups, committee meetings, and even for creative new ways to be together, like our Coffee Hour after every Sunday morning worship service and Emerson’s Pagan Chat Group’s rituals.
+During the pandemic pause, we have been using Zoom as a way to meet virtually not just for worship, but for small groups, committee meetings, and even for creative new ways to be together, like our Coffee Hour after every Sunday morning worship service and Emerson’s Pagan Chat Group’s rituals.

 A few notes on the worship service: